ErpNetDocs/tech/advanced/concepts/aggregates.md

 - the document amounts of this sales order
 - the payment plan of this sales order

-The **Commit** event would occur for the sales order **only** if the sales order object itself has changed.
+A **[COMMIT](https://docs.erp.net/tech/advanced/user-business-rules/events/commit.html)** event would occur for the sales order **only** if the sales order object itself has changed.

-The **aggregate commit** will occur for the sales order if **any** of the objects in the aggregate has changed.
+An **[AGGREGATE CLIENT COMMING](https://docs.erp.net/tech/advanced/user-business-rules/events/aggregate-client-commit.html)** will occur for the sales order if **any** of the objects in the aggregate has changed.
 Changing just a single sales order line without changing the order itself would **still** trigger the sales order aggregate event.

 > [!NOTE]
 >